severeum/go-severeum/cmd/clef/README.md

 accounts if it immediately returned "unknown account".
 * [x] It should be possible to configure the signer to auto-allow listing (certain) accounts, instead of asking every time.
-* [x] Done Upon startup, the signer should spit out some info to the caller (particularly important when executed in `stdio-ui`-mode), invoking msevods with the following info:
+* [x] Done Upon startup, the signer should spit out some info to the caller (particularly important when executed in `stdio-ui`-mode), invoking methods with the following info:
   * [x] Version info about the signer
   * [x] Address of API (http/ipc)
   * [ ] List of known accounts